About..

 Technical stuff - Browser compatibility issues

-Most of the pages contain Java Scripts and some also ActiveX controls.
+Most of the pages contain Java Scripts and some ActiveX controls.
 You need to have JavaScript and ActiveX options enabled in your browser to view the pages correctly.

 Digital imaging and picture processing

+Chacun à sa façon, but there are reasons to work a bit on your pictures.
 First of all, a good reproduction - in any media - requires work.
-Photographers for instance, that developed their papers copies in the lab back in the old days, used to say: "A print is never finished".
+Photographers for instance, that developed their papers copies back in the old days, used to say: "A print is never finished".
 The same is true for digital pictures.
 The real work often only starts at home, when the photo is taken.

-Another aspect becomes relevant with pictures for the web: With the required jpeg compression, picture inevitably loose a great deal on brilliance and sharpness.
+Another aspect gets relevant with pictures for the web: With the required jpeg compression, picture inevitably loose a great deal on brilliance and sharpness.
 This means that they have to be re-sharpened, adjusted in saturation, contrast and tonal range to appear authentic in the low resolution in the internet.

 Thanks to the development in digital technology, the hobby photographer today gets affordable cameras, tools equipment.
 We got opportunities that were entirely left to the profs only a decade ago.